core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Each request message and response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 The following security objectives are fulfilled, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication, message integrity, and message ordering.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{I-D.ietf-core-object-security}}.
 However, a receiver endpoint MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, without sending back any error message.
-This prevents listener endpoints from sending multiple error messages to a multicaster endpoint, so avoiding the risk of flooding and possibly congesting the group.
+This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the group.

 ## Protecting the Request ## {#ssec-protect-request}

-A multicaster endpoint transmits a secure group request as described in Section 8.1 of {{I-D.ietf-core-object-security}}, with the following modifications.
+A client transmits a secure group request as described in Section 8.1 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The multicaster endpoint stores the association Token - Group Identifier.
-That is, it SHALL be able to find the correct Security Context used to protect the group request and verify the response(s) by using the CoAP Token used in the message exchange.
+* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-2. The multicaster computes the COSE object as defined in {{sec-cose-object}} of this specification.
+* In step 4, the encoding of the compressed COSE object is modified as described in {{sec-cose-object}}.

 ## Verifying the Request ## {#ssec-verify-request}

-Upon receiving a secure group request, a listener endpoint proceeds as described in Section 8.2 of {{I-D.ietf-core-object-security}}, with the following modifications.
+Upon receiving a secure group request, a server proceeds as described in Section 8.2 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The listener endpoint retrieves the Group Identifier from the 'kid context' parameter of the received COSE object.
-Then, it uses the Group Identifier together with the destination IP address of the group request to identify the correct group's Security Context.

-2. The listener endpoint retrieves the Sender ID from the "kid" parameter of the received COSE object.
-Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the group request.
-When receiving a secure group request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}}.
+If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Group ID ('kid context'), then the server creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the client's public key.

+* In step 4, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-3. The listener endpoint retrieves the corresponding public key of the multicaster endpoint from the associated Recipient Context.
-Then, it verifies the counter signature and decrypts the group request.
+* In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.

 ## Protecting the Response ## {#ssec-protect-response}

-A listener endpoint that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{I-D.ietf-core-object-security}}, with the following modifications.
+A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{I-D.ietf-core-object-security}}, with the following modifications.

+* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-1. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.
+* In step 4, the encoding of the compressed COSE object is modified as described in {{sec-cose-object}}.

 ## Verifying the Response ## {#ssec-verify-response}

-Upon receiving a secure response message, a multicaster endpoint proceeds as described in Section 8.4 of {{I-D.ietf-core-object-security}}, with the following modifications.
+Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The multicaster endpoint retrieves the Security Context by using the Token of the received response message.

-2. The multicaster endpoint retrieves the Sender ID from the "kid" parameter of the received COSE object.
-Then, the Sender ID is used to retrieve the correct Recipient Context associated to the listener endpoint and used to process the response message.
-When receiving a secure response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}}.
+If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Group ID ('kid context'), then the client creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the server's public key.

+* In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
-Then, it verifies the counter signature and decrypts the response message.
+* In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.

-The mapping between response messages from listener endpoints and the associated group request from a multicaster endpoint relies on the pair (Sender ID, Partial IV) associated to the secure group request.
-This is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in {{sec-cose-object}}.

 # Synchronization of Sequence Numbers # {#sec-synch-seq-num}

-Upon joining the group, new listeners are not aware of the sequence number values currently used by different multicasters to transmit group requests.
-This means that, when such listeners receive a secure group request from a given multicaster for the first time, they are not able to verify if that request is fresh and has not been replayed.
-The same holds when a listener endpoint loses synchronization with sequence numbers of multicasters, for instance after a device reboot.
+Upon joining the group, new servers are not aware of the sequence number values currently used by different clients to transmit group requests.
+This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed.
+The same holds when a server loses synchronization with sequence numbers of clients, for instance after a device reboot.

 The exact way to address this issue depends on the specific use case and its synchronization requirements.
-The list of methods to handle synchronization of sequence numbers is part of the group communication policy, and different listener endpoints can use different methods. {{synch-ex}} describes three possible approaches that can be considered.
+The list of methods to handle synchronization of sequence numbers is part of the group communication policy, and different servers can use different methods. {{synch-ex}} describes three possible approaches that can be considered.

 # Responsibilities of the Group Manager # {#sec-group-manager}